 My name is Brenda and I have been in Waterloo my entire life.
 I was born and raised here and have attended UofWaterloo since 2009.
-I completed my BSc in Biomedical Science with a Physics Minor in 2012 and finished my PhD in Biology (Nanotechnology) in 2017.
+I completed my BSc in Biomedical Science with a Physics Minor in 2012 and finished my PhD in Biology (Nanotechnology) in 2017 under the supervision of Professor Zoya Leonenko.
 During this time, I was awarded a Waterloo Institute of Nanotechnology Nanofellowship.
-Since the completion of my doctoral studies, I continued to work as a Research Associate in the Nanoscale Biophysics Group.
-I am currently a full-time Lecturer in the Department of Physics & Astronomy, while still volunteering occassionally as a Research Associate in the same lab.
+Since the completion of my doctoral studies, I have continued to work as a Research Associate in the Nanoscale Biophysics Group.
+I am currently a full-time Lecturer and Life Physics Academic Advisor in the Department of Physics & Astronomy, while still volunteering as a Research Associate to continue my research interests.

-I have a passion for teaching and received the 2014 Amit & Meena Chakma Award for Exceptional Teaching by a Student and the 2015 SWAAC Graduate Award for outstanding leadership as President of Tutoring Beyond Borders, a free tutoring charity.
+I have a passion for teaching and received the 2014 Amit & Meena Chakma Award for Exceptional Teaching by a Student and 2019 WUSA Teaching Award.
+I also received the 2015 SWAAC Graduate Award for outstanding leadership as President of Tutoring Beyond Borders, a charity I started to provide free tutoring to underprivileged, local high school students.

 2009 - 2012: BSc Honours Biomedical Sciences, Physics Minor